phptuts/basketballapp/README.md

 Pass a some text in for the number field.
 You will notice you get an ulgy error use this link and typeError to fix it on the node server.

 https://github.com/jquense/yup/issues/211#issuecomment-464253977

+## Challenge 36

+When you submit a form with an error and resubmit the form without an error the error validation message on the form should go away.